-The only confirmed departures are GREG HALL & MATTY DEVINE to Nantwich Town, OSEBI ABADAKI to Hednesford Town, ANTHONY GARDNER to Vauxhall Motors, JAMES MURRAY (Released), LUKE WALL to Altrincham, CONNOR HEATH returned to Crewe Alexandra, WILL GATWARD to Barnton.
+The confirmed departures so far are GREG HALL & MATTY DEVINE to Nantwich Town, OSEBI ABADAKI to Hednesford Town, ANTHONY GARDNER to Vauxhall Motors, JAMES MURRAY (Released), LUKE WALL to Altrincham, CONNOR HEATH returned to Crewe Alexandra, WILL GATWARD to Barnton.

 With yet another player Josh Wardle, committing to Witton for next season on reduced pay surely the stay away Witton fans MUST show a similar committment to the team they support by actually attending games next season.UTA